RiyaDevelops/git-github-notes/README.md

 # Github
+- Create Login
 - Create Repository
 - Name Repository
 - Decide to make public or private
-- Add READ.ME file or .gitignore file if one is not created already
+- Add READ.ME file or .gitignore file if one is not created already -Push our local Repo to Github